ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet9.md

 Note that std:: is required if you need to call from within a class method to distinguish it from the class's built-in randomize method.

 # What is the input skew and output skew in the clocking block?
-A clocking block is a feature in SystemVerilog used to manage clock signals in a design.
+A clocking block is a feature in SystemVerilog used to **manage clock signals in a design**.
 Input skew refers to when a signal defined as input to the clocking block should be sampled relative to the given edge of the clock.
 Output skew refers to when a signal declared as an output to the clocking block should be driven relative to the given edge of the clock.
 ```